Estonia country profile

 As head of state, the president is supreme commander of the armed forces and represents Estonia abroad.
 However, the role is mainly ceremonial.

-The president is elected to a five-year term by MPs and local officials.
-Mr Ilves was re-elected for a second five-year term in August 2011.
+The president is elected for a five-year term by MPs or, if they fail to agree, by an electoral college of MPs and local councillors, for a maximum of two five-year consecutive terms.
+Mr Ilves was first sworn in as president in 2006 and re-elected for a second term in August 2011.

-Born in 1953, Mr Ilves is a member of the centre-left Social Democratic Party.
+Born in 1953, Mr Ilves is a member of the centre-left Social Democratic Party, although he has suspended membership for the duration of his presidency as the Constitution requires.

 Prime minister: Taavi Roivas